3110nikola/studio-q/README.md

 ## Disclaimer

-This project includes images sourced from Studio Neat (https://www.studioneat.com) for educational and non-commercial purposes.
+This project includes materials (e.g. images) sourced from Studio Neat (https://www.studioneat.com) for educational and non-commercial purposes.
 I do not claim ownership of these images, and they remain the intellectual property of Studio Neat.